 - Genetics in Society: We consider the broader societal interfaces between genetic data, local knowledge, and identity politics.

-The Vanderbilt Bioarchaeology Stable Isotope Research Lab (BSIRL) prepares bone and dental samples from humans and animals and plants from various archaeology sites in the Americas, primarily from Peru, Bolivia, and Guatemala, where many of our faculty and graduate students conduct research.
+The Vanderbilt Bioarchaeology Stable Isotope Research Lab (BSIRL), directed by Professor Tiffiny Tung, prepares bone and dental samples from humans and animals and plants from various archaeology sites in the Americas, primarily from Peru, Bolivia, and Guatemala, where many of our faculty and graduate students conduct research.
 We prepare bone collagen for carbon and nitrogen isotope analyses, bone apatite (carbonates) for carbon and oxygen, and dental apatite (carbonates) for carbon and oxygen.
-These prepared samples are then shipped to the University of Wyoming Stable Isotope Facility for processing.
+These prepared samples are subsequently analyzed at the Yale Analytical and Stable Isotope Center.

-Osteological lab facilities include the Osteology Research Lab, which houses the Arnold and Garnier skeletal collections from Tennessee, and the Osteology Teaching Lab, which houses medical human skeletons, monkey and ape skeletons, and other animal skeletons.
+Osteological lab facilities include the Osteology Research & Teaching Lab, which houses medical human skeletons, isolated human skeletal and dental elements, monkey and ape skeletons, other animal skeletons, and a large collection of hominid casts.
 Lab equipment includes sliding and spreading calipers, osteometric board, mandibulometer, light table for viewing radiographs, photo stand, dental casts, the Suchey-Brooks pubic symphysis casts, and a variety of skeletal casts exhibiting pathological lesions, fractures, and cultural modifications (e.g., cranial modification and trepanation).

 Geographic Information Systems (GIS) and Remote Sensing (RS) applications have become central analytical tools in anthropology.
 Whether analyzing archaeological settlement patterning at a regional scale, artifact scatters at the micro-scale, or the effects of space and distance in modern cultural interactions, GIS/RS provides a unique toolkit for representing and analyzing spatial and attribute data.
 Several Vanderbilt Anthropology faculty integrate GIS/RS as central components in their research.
 The department has recently established a leading-edge GIS/RS facility: the Spatial Analysis Research Laboratory (SARL).